homeaway/datapull/functional-test/README.md

 * If we are interested in running test cases related to few class files, we can update the testng.xml .
 Remove the class tags which we do not want to run and execute the command ```mvn clean test```.
 ### Check report after execution
 Extent report and logs are generated in the report folder.
 If configured, these documents can be uploaded to a s3 bucket.

+### FAQ
+**Q:** Do I need to add some sample records in source databases before executing functional tests?

+**A:** No, Test script will create a Users table in source database if it does not exist and will also add some dummy data if there are no records in the Users table.

+**Q:** Do I need to create a table in destination databases?

+**A:** No, the Test script will take care of this.
+Most of the cases we are creating Users_Destination table with the required schema.

+**Q:** is it possible to create a database on the fly while executing test cases?

+**A:** Yes, we are supporting creation of some AWS RDS instance on the fly and destroy it after test suite execution completes.
+Supported RDS instances are Oracle, MySQL, MS SQL Server, PostgreSQL.
+Only thing, we need to do is assign this as comma separated values to rdsInstancesRequired key in the environment.properties file.